sparambali/parambali-s-portfolio/README.md

 *algorithm used: decision tree regressor, random forest regressor, extra tree,svr

-* I used pyhton to bulid this model
+* I used python to bulid this model